elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Both of these operations are simple and, we hope, intuitive examples of vectorization.
 NumPy also makes them very fast, much faster than iterating over the arrays manually.
-(Feel free to play with this yourself using the `%%timeit` IPython magic.)
+(Feel free to play with this yourself using the `%%timeit` IPython magic we saw earlier.)

 ### Broadcasting